 We went back across the ditch and setup positions again.
 Just as

-we got setup, a trip flare went off on the perimeter and I saw people
+we got setup, a trip flare went off on the perimeter and I saw Viet Cong and NVA

-so -- we really unloaded on the area of the flare.
-The enemy were coming
+so--we really unloaded on the area of the trip-flare.

 At that time I was the ranking NCO (SSgt) on the East perimeter.

-I therefore took it on myself to pull back all Windy units, so they
+I therefore took it on myself to pull back all Windy (K-9) units, so they

-with North perimeter patrol.
-They kept Charlie from going too far North
+with the North perimeter patrol, who kept Charlie from going too far North,

-and helped funnel him toward the M-60 bunker at the revetment.
+and helped funnel them toward the M-60 bunker at the revetment.
 After

 they pulled back I coordinated the East perimeter defense until Capt.